apache/maven-resolver/src/site/markdown/expected-checksums.md

 ## Trusted Checksums

-All the "expected" checksums discussed above are trasport bound, they are all about URLs, HTTP requests and responses, or require Transport related API elements.
+All the "expected" checksums discussed above are transport bound, they are all about URLs, HTTP requests and responses, or require Transport related API elements.

 Trusted checksums is a SPI component that is able to deliver "expected" checksums